You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 Contact Us for a Free, Confidential Consultation

-You are not at fault for the abuse you survived and you have legal rights to hold those responsible accountable for their actions.
+You are not at fault for the abuse you survived, and you have legal rights to hold those responsible accountable for their actions.
 If you experienced sexual abuse connected to the LDS Church, you may have a legal right to pursue justice and compensation.
-Even if the abuse happened years ago, changes in the law may now allow you to file a claim.

 At File Abuse Lawsuit, we offer: